fpgadeveloper/fpga-drive-aximm-pcie/docs/source/build_instructions.md

                              +---  downloads
                              +---  microblaze
    ```
-3. Create a text file called `offline.txt` that contains a single line of text.
-The single line of text
+3. Create a text file called `offline.txt` in the `PetaLinux` directory of the project repository.
+The file should contain
-   should be the path where you extracted the sstate-cache files.
+   a single line of text specifying the path where you extracted the sstate-cache files.
 In this example, the contents of
    the file would be:
    ```
    /home/user/petalinux-sstate